tengqm/kab/kab/kab/templates/static/name.md

 The name must be able to be safely encoded as a path segment.
 In other words, the name may not be "`.`" or "`..`" and the name may not contain '`/`' or '`%`'.

+### Port Name

+An IANA\_SVC\_NAME as defined by
+<a href="https://tools.ietf.org/rfc/rfc6335.txt" target="_blank">RFC6335</a>,
+suitable for naming a port.
+The requirements are:

+- contain at most 15 characters
+- contain only lowercase alphanumeric characters and `'-'`
+- start with an alphanumeric character
+- end with an alphanumeric character
+- contain no adjacent `'-'` characters
+- contain at least one character (`a`-`z`)